JimLynx/CI-MS1-Explore-Ireland/README.md

 >
 >  - Fits in with my current skill-set
 >  - Provides a clean UX for users
->  - Quickly defines the content and focus on getting in touch
+>  - Quickly defines the content and focus on getting in touch via email or social media.
 >  - In addition to this, I've included some **basic** animations in line with my time, skill and resources to subtly enhance the overall experience.

 #### 3. Structure